 The Master of Architecture is intended as preparation for students to assume responsible roles in the profession of architecture.
-The majority of recent graduates have chosen to enter private architectural practice, undertaking the rich professional challenges it offers.
+Most recent graduates have chosen to enter private architectural practice, undertaking the rich professional challenges it offers.
 While acknowledging the primacy of the practice orientation, the Master of Architecture program also prepares students for alternative careers in architecture.
-Generally, within the profession, this degree is considered as the terminal degree.
+Generally, within the profession, the Master of Architecture is considered as the terminal degree.